tonypeng1/moomoo/README.md

 - macOS (uses macOS-specific screenshot commands)
 - Python 3.13+
 - `ImageMagick` (for image preprocessing)
-- Vonage account for SMS capabilities
+- Vonage account for SMS capabilities (a free trial account is sufficient)

 ## Installation
 1. Clone the repository